-Publications, presentations, or other activities or products resulting from use of MagLab facilities should include the following acknowledgement:
+Publications, presentations, or other activities or products resulting from use of MagLab facilities should include one of the following two acknowledgements:

-A portion of this work was performed at the National High Magnetic Field Laboratory, which is supported by National Science Foundation Cooperative Agreement No. DMR-1157490 and the State of Florida.
+A portion of this work was performed at the National High Magnetic Field Laboratory, which is supported by the National Science Foundation Cooperative Agreement No. DMR-1644779 and the State of Florida.

 The National High Magnetic Field Laboratory is supported by the National Science Foundation through NSF/DMR-1644779 and the State of Florida.